Features

 Can’t find the answer you’re looking for?
 Reach out to our customer support team

-What does heavy copper mean in PCBs?
+What does heavy copper mean in circuit boards?

-How does heavy copper improve PCB performance?
+How does heavy copper improve the performance of PCBs?

 In which applications is heavy copper typically used?